Roulette Guide

 Inside Bets

 Inside bets are ideal for players who are willing to take bigger risks in hopes of winning larger sums in a single round.
+Beginners should try these in free play mode first to understand the risk before using real money.
 They also offer flexible ways to combine different bet types and build roulette strategies.

 Below is a list of all the inside bets in roulette, along with their payout ratios: